-- 25. DSAs funding will not be provided for anyone to carry out NMH support who is not suitably qualified and/or experienced and does not have appropriate employment status.
+- 25. DSA funding will not be provided for anyone to carry out NMH support who is not suitably qualified and/or experienced and does not have appropriate employment status.
 They must be registered with HMRC to pay tax and national insurance on their earnings.
 This also applies to DSA funded support provided by family members or friends.
 Assessment Centres would be expected to ensure that all NMH support workers they recommend have an appropriate employment status and are suitably qualified and/or experienced.
 Where the request to change to an independent NMH or for the support to be provided by family/friends comes direct to SFW, they will request appropriate evidence of HMRC registration, such as a Tax Return, before the request can be agreed. - 26.
-Due to the potential conflict of interest, DSA funding will not normally be available to any company, partnership or other organisation that is owned or controlled by the student being supported, or in which the student has a financial interest. - 27.
+Due to the potential conflict of interest, DSA funding will not normally be available to any company, partnership or other organisation that is owned or controlled by the student being supported, or in which the student has a financial interest.
+Where a potential conflict of interest is identified, Welsh Ministers will consider each case based on the information available to them. - 27.
 It is the view of the Welsh Ministers that where a recommendation has been made for Assistive Technology Training, the standard duration recommended should be no longer than two hours per session.
 Sessions of other lengths may be considered on a case by case basis, where a disability related need is clearly demonstrated.
-Agreement is at the discretion of SFW.

-- 28. Where a student has not used the NMH in the last year of study then SFW will not request updated cost for NMH support. - 29.
+Agreement is at the discretion of SFW. - 28.
+Where a student has not used the NMH in the last year of study then SFW will not request updated costs for NMH support. - 29.
 Where the student engages with a company which provides both the needs assessment and NMH support, students should be aware of any terms and conditions that these companies may require the student to adhere to.
 It is the student's responsibility to ensure that such conditions are met.
 Ultimately, it is the student's choice as to which provider they use, and careful consideration should be given to all aspects and requirements.